21 Great Day Trips From New York City

 Hunter, New York

-Hunter One is a whole mountain that is designated for beginners, families, and lessons.
-Hunter West and Empire Terrain park offer expert and competent skiers challenging terrain to conquer.
+Hunter One is a mountain designated for beginners, families, and lessons.
+Hunter West and Empire Terrain Park offer expert and competent skiers challenging terrain to conquer.

 There are many places to stay in the area, but given its nearness to NYC, you don’t need to shell out money for an extra night of lodging if you don’t want to.

 From NYC, you can drive or take a bus.
-Both take approximately the same amount of time (two hours and twenty minutes).
-The bus route you’d want to take is from Union Square to Hunter Mountain.
-It costs about $70 each way, so if you have a car and want to save a bit, opt for driving.
+Both take approximately the same time (two hours and twenty minutes).
+You’d want to take the bus route from Union Square to Hunter Mountain.
+The bus can be pricey, so if you have a car and want to save a bit, opt for driving.

 Atlantic City